evanwills/regex-api/api-specification/regex-api-specification.md

 ## Multiple regexes

-There are many times when using a single large all purpose regex on a string is more error prone than using multiple single purpose regexes.
-Regex API assumes that when it is supplied with multiple regexes, the regexes are to be run in series ("Chained").
+There are many times when using a single large all purpose regex on a string is more error prone than using multiple, small, single purpose regexes.
+IRegex API assumes that when it is supplied with multiple regexes, the regexes are to be run in series ("Chained").

 It is also understood that there are good reasons why "chaining"